 Now it’s time for yet another clean-up of the herb garden, as autumn is the season when trees begin to shed their foliage.
 You should decide which herbs should be re-planted in pots to bring indoors.
 Basil and geranium are especially frost-sensitive.

 Dig them up and re-plant them in large pots.
 The rest can be cut-back and maintained until the first frost falls but avoid trimming more than a third of the plant.
 It’s important to note herbs don’t grow as fast indoors as they do outside, so don’t be discouraged if you notice their growth has slowed down.

 Meanwhile, collect the dead leaves from the beds and toss them in your compost container, together with the leaves you’ve trimmed down from the herbs themselves.
 You can use the compost later.

 Your garden is already covered in snow, we suppose.
 There’s not much to do outside apart from keeping birds and other animals at bay.

 Keep the conditions in your garden in check and avoid salting ice as this salt will end up in the soil as soon as the ice melts.
 As for the herbs you’ve brought indoors, check the plants on daily basis and water them whenever the soil is dry to the touch – temperatures are not as high any longer, so there’s no need for daily watering.
-You can use water-soluble fertiliser every now and then to enhance growth.
+You can use water-soluble fertilizer every now and then to enhance growth.

 Maintaining a herb garden throughout the year is rather demanding as you can see, not to mention a good amount of knowledge is required for the purpose.
-No matter, it’s definitely worth it as there’s nothing better that literally reaping what you have sown.
+No matter, it’s definitely worth it as there’s nothing better than literally reaping what you have sown.